Dynamic Shrinkage Priors for Large Time-varying Parameter Regressions using Scalable Markov Chain Monte Carlo Methods: Empirical Application using Eurozone Yield Data

-If we compare results for the large TVP-VARs to results for the smaller TVP-VARs based on the Nelson-Siegel factors, overall it appears that they produce forecasts of similar quality.
-When forecasting one month ahead and using CRPS as a measure of forecast performance, the best average forecast performance is produced by one of the large TVP-VARs.
-But when using RMSE, one of the NS models emerges as the best forecasting model.
-But at the one quarter forecast horizon, this result is reversed with CRPSs indicating one of the NS models is forecasting best and MSFEs indicating one of the large TVP-VARs is forecasting best.
+If we compare results for the large TVP-VARs to results for the smaller TVP-VARs based on the Nelson-Siegel factors reveals that both specifications produce forecasts of similar quality.
+When forecasting one-month ahead and focusing on the CRPS as a measure of forecast performance, the best average forecast performance is produced by one of the large TVP-VARs.
+But when we focus on point forecasting performance, one of the NS models emerges as the best forecasting model.
+This finding indicates that using more information in an unrestricted manner seems to exert benign effect on higher order moments of the predictive density whereas for the first moment the effect is negligible (or even negative).
+Interestingly, this finding only holds for one-month ahead predictive densities.
+When we focus on one-quarter ahead forecasts (see Table \ref{tab:non-sps3} in the appendix), this result is reversed with CRPSs indicating one of the NS models is forecasting best and RMSEs indicating one of the large TVP-VARs is forecasting best.

 The comparison of the different choices for $\bm W$ also yields a mixed pattern of results.
 At the short end of the yield curve the RW specification tends to forecast better, but at the longer end the FLEX specification does better.
-This is true for both one month and one quarter ahead forecasts.
 It is interesting to note, however, that the good performance for RW occurs with a large TVP-VAR whereas for the FLEX specification it occurs for a Nelson-Siegel version of the model.

-In terms of which of our dynamic Horseshoe priors forecasts best, it does seem to be the priors which assume $\lambda_t$ to exhibit rapid change between values forecast better than the gradual change of the stochastic volatility specifications.
+In terms of which of our dynamic horseshoe priors forecasts best, it does seem to be the priors which assume $\lambda_t$ to exhibit rapid change between values forecast better than the gradual change of the stochastic volatility specifications.
 That is, the Markov switching or mixture versions of the prior, \texttt{dHS MS} and \texttt{dHS Mix}, tend to forecast better than \texttt{dHS svol-Z} or \texttt{dHS svol-N}.
 Although there are several exceptions to this pattern.
+At this point it is also worth highlighting that the original \cite{primiceri2005time} model is outperformed by our shrinkage specifications in all segments of the yield curve.
+This suggests that using proper shrinkage priors on the state innovation variances and allowing for dynamic shrinkage pays off.